 This is one aspect of SEO that it is crucial to get some expert help with, because, as we mentioned, it’s the ‘boring’ techy stuff that it takes a certain mind to even want to understand, let alone spend their time implementing.
 But those people do exist – including here at Pearl Lemon – and failing to defer to their expertise can be a costly mistake.

 Link Building for Real Estate

 Ah.
 Link building.
 It’s tricky stuff.
 And sometimes even scary.
-So scary in fact that some webmasters choose to stay away from it all together.
+So scary in fact that some webmasters choose to stay away from it altogether.
 You can’t get punished by Google for bad links if you don’t have any at all right?
-And that’s the mindset Google’s much feared Penguin has left many with.
+And that’s the mindset Google’s much-feared Penguin has left many with.